ekwska/bentoml-mlflow-demo/README.rst

 Containerize a model 🐋
 ###########

-- Containerize the model using BentoML with :code:`make containerize`, it should look something like this:
+- In another terminal, you can containerize the model using BentoML with :code:`make containerize`, it should look something like this:

 .. code-block:: bash